Susan Harkema was sending electricity down broken spinal cord to study nerve pathways

 Over the next five years, Harkema’s team applied electrical stimulation to three more paralyzed men, and all four developed movement, and not just small movements.
 In addition to wiggling their big toes, they can lift and swing their legs, move their ankles and sit up without support.
 Two patients can even do situps.

-Their study, funded in part by the Christopher & Dana Reeve Foundation
+Their study, funded in part by the Christopher & Dana Reeve Foundation, is being published Tuesday in the journal Brain.

 It’s not the first time electrical stimulation has made paralyzed patients move, but Harkema says it’s the first time electrical stimulation directly to the spinal cord has shown voluntary activity.
 Experts say this new technique is another piece of the puzzle toward helping paralyzed people walk again.
 And it’s another avenue doctors can go down to try to help these patients.